 Ah-so openers (butler’s friend) are not only better for old corks but are handy for standard service when used correctly.
 A slight tilt to the bottle is accepted when using this type of opener but it should be maintained through the entire opening process.
 An opener requiring two hands to open a bottle is not permitted in this service standard.

-Formal Service allows using an additional napkin/serviette to be used in place of making skin contact with the cork.
+Formal Service allows using an additional napkin/serviette to be used in place of making skin contact with the cork during its removal from the corkscrew.
 The cork is placed on the cork plate prior to cleaning the bottle top again with a wipe of your serviette.
-Having the inside corner of your serviette/napkin damp can help clean off mold than may be on and around the neck of the bottle.
-Additionally, the cork is placed in a small plate with doily above the guests water glass.
+Having the inside corner of your serviette/napkin damp can help clean off mold that may be on and around the neck of the bottle.

 - What is a sommelier